alexandrecuer/smartgrid/Themis/Install_on_stretch_from_scratch_with_scripts.md

 # Install Themis on raspbian stretch from scratch using the scripts

-## preparation if you only have a windows workstation and a linux virtual machine on it
+## preparation if you only have a windows workstation with a linux virtual machine on it

 we assume you use Oracle VM VirtalBox for virtualization